 - Meet with academic advisor and discuss how the withdrawal would affect student’s standing in the program and/or sequence of needed classes.

 - Meet with the Dean of Students to discuss the withdrawal.

 - Obtain documentation from a physician or a mental health practitioner outlining why there is a need a medical leave and how long the student will need to be out of classes.
 Bring or scan this documentation to the Dean of Students.

 - The Dean of Students will notify student that documentation has been approved and will start the medical withdrawal process.
 Copies of paperwork will be sent to the student, academic advisor and faculty.

-For both voluntary and required leaves, the policy on refunds contained in the catalogue will apply.
+For both voluntary and required leaves, the policy on refunds contained in the Student Handbook and/or University Catalogue will apply.

-The Dean of Students renders a decision for re-admission to the University, not re-admission to individual schools or divisions (majors).
-This is the prerogative of respective deans.
-Dialogue regarding re-admission to a particular school or division is the responsibility of the individual students.
+Again, please note that the Dean of Students renders a decision for re-admission to the University, not re-admission to individual schools or divisions (majors).
+This is the prerogative of the respective deans.
+Dialogue regarding re-admission to a particular school or college is the responsibility of the individual student